AshrafHassan-RH/dev-acm/README.md

 oc edit profilebundle rhcos4
 ````

-On each cluster run these commands
+These commands need to be run on each cluster where compliance operator was deployed.